hemanth0804/project-quiz/README.md

 ## How to Run
 1. Clone this repository or download the source files.
-2. Ensure that `index.html`, `index.css`, and `script.js` are in the same directory.
+2. Ensure that `index.html`, `style.css`, and `script.js` are in the same directory.
 3. Open `index.html` in a web browser to start the quiz.

 ## File Structure
 ```
 Interactive-Quiz/
 │── index.html      # Main HTML file
-│── index.css       # Stylesheet for styling
+│── style.css       # Stylesheet for styling
 │── script.js       # JavaScript file containing quiz logic
 │── pngegg.png      # Logo image
 │── students-knowing-right-answer.jpg  # Background image